singhsays/factorio-assist/README.md

 # factorio-assist
-An web assistant for Factorio, the game
+A web assistant for Factorio, the game